Stop Social Media Hopping Now to Save Your Business Later

-I left Mixx because of racism.
-I left StumbleUpon because of content theft and I left Hacker News because of my disagreeable opinions.
-Each of the social media sites have silenced me in one way or other.
-Mixx banned me for two weeks after I talked back at a racist.
+Some of the social media sites have silenced me in one way or other.
+Hacker News banned me.
 I was flagged at StumbleUpon by trolls and content thieves alike.

 This post is not meant to complain or whine.
-Also I have already written about the Mixx and StumbleUpon fiascos in greater detail.
 My short intermezzo at Hacker News was not even worth a post.
-In most cases I was a suspected criminal from day one because I admitted to do SEO or rather I wrote about SEO.
+In most cases I was a suspected criminal from day one because I admitted to practice SEO or rather I wrote about it.

-I'm now on Twitter and Sphinn mainly plus on Google Buzz, LinkedIn and Facebook halfheartedly.
+I’m now on Twitter, Google+ and Inbound.org mainly plus on Delicious, LinkedIn and Pinterest to some extent.

-I could easily become a Google Buzz, LinkedIn or Facebook pro with the right amount of time and effort.
-By now I'm an social media skeptic though.
+I could easily engage more with the right amount of time and effort.
+By now I’m an social media skeptic though.

 You need to take control back and network with people directly.